jsharron256/DataSciencePortfolio/README.md

 ### 2. Statistics and Probability
 - **Investment Strategies A/B Testing**: An A/B testing framework that measures the impact of different investment strategies.
 - **Probabilistic Credit Risk Scoring Model**: A probabilistic model that provides credit risk scores.
-- **Future Financial Trends Analysis**: An analysis of historical financial data using inferential statistics to predict future trends.

 ### 3. Data Wrangling
 - **Financial Data Cleaning and Preprocessing**: A detailed report on the process and insights gained from cleaning and preprocessing a large, messy financial dataset.